 Waterbar

 Zero Zero.
-Pizza and pasta, quite good.
+Pizza and pasta, decent.

 Bar Agricole [pic].
 The restaurant is so beautiful that it’s hard to focus on the food.
 The food’s good.
 The drinks are good.
 The space is a sort of Swedish designer’s dream.
 Clean wood, wood-textured cement, perfectly shaped glasses and decanters, a sense of modernist lifestyle geometry that makes one feel that one is simultaneously inhabiting the decade of Fallingwater and the 21st century utopia wrongly prefigured by Fallingwater.